p2panda/handbook/website/docs/specification/data-types/encoding.md

 All CBOR array values and map keys whose order is not semantic MUST be encoded in lexicographically sorted order.

+Arrays without semantic meaning, which therefore need sorting, are:

+- any _document view id_
+  - incluing those in a _schema id_ or _pinned_relation_
+- _previous_ operation array in an operation

 :::

 :::note Requirement EN3